ravikishore23/Web-Random-Password-Generator/README.md

-# 🌟 Random Password Generator
+# 🌟 Random Password Generator Original authur Kishore Kumar

 A clean and simple password generator web app that gives you **two strong random passwords** instantly!
 Built using **HTML, CSS, and JavaScript** — no backend, no hassle.